The North East Bee Hunt is back for a fourth year! Join in today to contribute to the regional research for bees!

 Many species are under-recorded in the North East.
 Your observations hold the key to revealing the mysteries surrounding bees across the region, from the Tees to the Tweed.

-Share a bee sighting
+• Spot a bee

-Take part on iRecord
+Join on iRecord

 From bumblebees to mining bees, sightings of all bee species are welcome.